talhaiqbal01/Artificial-Intelligence/README.md

    search algorithms like Depth First Search and Breath First Search, and informed search algorithms like Uniform Cost Search, A* Search, Greedy Best-First Search, and Dijkstra's Algorithm.

-> 2. **Adversarial Search**
+> 2. **Algorithms**
->- __Description:__ This project implements a Tic Tac Toe game using the Minimax algorithm to ensure optimal play.
-The game can be played in a terminal or with a graphical interface using Pygame, allowing users to play against an AI that makes the best possible moves.
+>- __Description:__ This project showcases various algorithms in Artificial Intelligence implemented in Python, including Minimax Algorithm like TicTacToe Game, and Genetic Algorithm like Knapsack Problem and Travelling Salesman Problem.

 ## Learning Journey